 • Anthony Accardi, owner of Brooklyn’s Transmitter Brewing

-• Stefano Diaz, owner of and head butcher at the Meat Wagon
+• Stefano Diaz, owner of and head butcher at The Meat Wagon

 • Kate Kavanaugh, co-owner of Western Daughters Butcher Shoppe

-• Kimberly Plafke, production manager at the Meat Hook
+• Kimberly Plafke, production manager at The Meat Hook

-• Jessie Sheehan, recipe developer
+• Jessie Sheehan, recipe developer and cookbook author

 • Dave Yasuda, director of marketing at Snake River Farms